toddholo/notes/Jetson_Nano_Setup_Notes.md

 ./install_protobuf-3.6.1.sh
 ```

-This may take a long time - get a coffee or tea.todd
+This may take a long time - get a coffee or tea

 install protobuf in your Virtual ENV

 ```
 workon py3cv4 # if you aren't inside the environment